 Regarding the best type of toothbrush and toothpaste to use for your child, here are my general recommendations.
 You should use a toothbrush labeled infant or toddler, if the toothbrush is not labeled as such just be sure you are using one with a small head.
 Some parents will logic that if the brush end is bigger than it can cover more teeth at the same time making the process quicker, however this is not the case as the large head prevents you from getting a detailed cleaning of the surface and may also hurt the child or stimulate their gag reflex which ultimately leads to an unpleasant experience for your little one.

-For toothpaste, you should use infant or fluoride free toothpaste until your child is over two years old, unless your personal dentist recommends fluoride at a younger age due to high caries risk.
-Once your child is over two you may begin to use a dab or “pea sized” amount of fluoridated toothpaste on the toothbrush.
+For toothpaste, the AAP and AAPD now recommends using fluoridated toothpaste from the time your child has their first tooth.
+Use only a tiny smear of toothpaste until your child reaches the age of 3 and then can tolerate a pea sized amount of toothpaste.
 When this small amount is used then there will be no concerns if your child cannot spit the excess into the sink (which most children will not be able to appropriately do until about age 3-4)

 And lastly, “how often should I brush my baby’s teeth?” is another common question.
 My best advice is to make a goal of brushing well twice a day, however if this is not realistic for whatever reason, focusing your best efforts to brush before bed is where you can expect to derive the biggest benefit.
 You should aim for having the teeth as clean as possible before your child drifts off to sleep!